The Weight of Expectation

 In 2022, Public Health Scotland launched a new training resource dedicated to challenging weight stigma.
 The 'Challenging Weight Stigma Learning Hub' is an evidence based online resource, aimed at increasing awareness of weight stigma and the impact it has on individuals, as well as identifying actions that can be taken to address it.
 It has been informed by people with lived experience of higher weight and weight stigma, who share how their lives have been affected by bias and discrimination based on body weight and size.
 It is aimed primarily at people who work in health and social care, public sector, third sector, and community-based organisations and provides content in sections with animations, video, and support to take the learning into practice.

 Oli was invited to contribute to the learning hub and, working in collaboration with Helen West, Fiona Quigley, and Lauren O'Connell, created two training activities - one of them utilising The Weight of Expectation comic.
 The learning hub and it's resources are freely accessible to anyone willing to create an account on the website.
-You can do so here
+You can do so here.

 Exhibiting the Artwork